 - Local and international policymakers are compelled to meet the needs of girls and to confront sexual violence in this conflict.

-- Women make official peace negotiators recognize grassroots women's vital leadership in creating more peaceful communities, both in the midst of war and after any future peace agreement is signed.
+- Women make official peace negotiators recognize grassroots women's vital leadership in creating more peaceful communities.

 Taller de Vida provides critical services for displaced Afro-Colombian and Indigenous women and youth.
 They work with former child soldiers and youth at risk of being recruited in Colombia's decades-long war, and use art and activism to create a peaceful future.